 The PhD research is aimed at contributing to the body of research knowledge - either new research or adding to research already studied in the field.
-PhD students take EDR8101 - Applied Statistics and EDR8102, Advanced Statistical Methods as part of their program of study.
+PhD students take

+EDR8101 - Applied Statistics and EDR8102, Advanced Statistical Methods as part of their program of study.
 There is also an oral defense.

 The PhD Program may be completed in 60 semester credit hours.
-However, up to an additional 15 credit hours will be allowed as needed to complete the dissertation research.
-If the program is not completed in 75 credit hours, the student will be dismissed from the program.
+Additional credit hours may be allowed as needed to complete dissertation research in alignment with the Satisfactory Academic Progress (SAP) and Academic Maximum Time Frame policies.
+Students who do not complete their program within these requirements may be dismissed.